1. About us

 3.1 Business development and business acceptance

 We collect personal information about prospective clients and their beneficial owners, controllers and/or directors as part of business development initiatives and our business acceptance process.
-The type of personal information we may collect includes name, address, nationality, business interests and employment history.
-We obtain this information from publicly available open sources either directly or through a third party.
+The type of personal information we may collect includes name, address, nationality, business interests, track record and employment history.
+We obtain this information from you or your employer directly and from publicly available open sources either directly or through a third party.

 We collect personal information directly from you, from our clients or other parties to a matter and their authorised representatives.
-We may also collect personal information from third parties such as your employer, other organisations that you have dealings with, regulators, government agencies, credit reporting agencies, publicly available records (including electronic data sources to carry out checks to enable us to comply with applicable law), information or service providers (some of whom may process your personal information on our behalf), recruitment agencies and other law firms or professional advisers.
+We may also collect personal information from third parties such as your employer, other organisations that you have dealings with, regulators, government agencies, credit reporting agencies, publicly available records (including electronic data sources to carry out checks to enable us to comply with applicable law), information or service providers (some of whom may process your personal information on our behalf), third party platforms that we engage to host our training and events, recruitment agencies and other law firms or professional advisers.
 Your personal information may be collected in the firm’s contact database when you register to receive legal updates or we otherwise receive your contact details.

 We use a third party service provider to manage the firm’s contact database and deliver emails to inform you about our services, legal developments and updates and invite you to Slaughter and May events (including those we may jointly host with other organisations).